omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

       **mode** (*str*) – The required type and access permissions among [drwx] as a keyword argument, e.g. ActionPath(mode=’drw’).

-class yamlargparse.Path(path, mode='r', cwd=None)
+class yamlargparse.Path(path, mode: str = 'r', cwd: str = None)

    Bases: "object"

    Stores a (possibly relative) path and the corresponding absolute path.

-   When an object is created it is checked that: the path exists, whether it is a file or directory and has the required access permissions.
-The absolute path of can be obtained without having to remember the working directory from when the object was created.
+   When a Path instance is created it is checked that: the path exists, whether it is a file or directory and whether has the required access permissions.
+The absolute path can be obtained without having to remember the working directory from when the object was created.

    Parameters:
       * **path** (*str*) – The path to check and store.